dragomano/Light-Portal/website/docs/plugins/impex.md

 In this section, you can export all or only selected plugins to an archive file.

 ## Import plugins
 In this section, you can import previously saved plugins from an archive file.
-You can also install in the same way "downloadable" plugins distributed as archives.
+You can also install "downloadable" plugins distributed as archives in the same way.